Buttigieg vows federal help to fix collapsed section of Interstate 95 in Philadelphia

 Pennsylvania’s transportation secretary, Michael Carroll, said demolition work is continuing around the clock and that his agency will release a replacement plan Wednesday for the roughly 100-foot (30 meter) section of I-95.

-Buttigieg said he had not seen any sort of estimate for what sort of cost increases consumers might be facing, but said the trucking industry is working to make the most of alternative routes.
+Buttigieg said he had not seen any sort of estimate for what sort of cost increases consumers might be facing.
+But he said the trucking industry is working to make the most of alternative routes.
 He also suggested that the U.S. Department of Transportation is working with route-selecting software firms such as Google and Waze to optimize their products.

 “At the end of the day, there’s no substitute for I-95 being up and running in full working condition,” Buttigieg said.